 Seriously!
 You didn't go all the way to Asia to eat at McDonalds?
 And fried scorpions are tasty too!
 At least they give you a more colorful story to tell at home than one that involves the words big and mac.

 Don't be afraid to lose people

 Whenever you travel solo, you will inadvertently meet other travellers who will either tag along or suggest you continue together.
-Unfortunately, there are some very negative characters out there who constantly moan, do not waste your time with them and ditch them as soon as possible.
+Some of them will be awesome, some of them will be less desirable.
+Do not be afraid to ditch anyone, you don't owe anyone anything.

 Yeah, I know you are a rich kid.
 Does that make you cooler than me?
 Think about it, would you act nice with a stuck up prick?
 Toning down any arrogance will always be wise.
 There is a possible exception if you find yourself being conned.

 Travel with hand luggage only